1 Chronicles 8:10

 Jeuz, Sachia, and Mirmah.
 These were his sons, heads of families.

-These were his sons
+These were his sons,

-heads of their families
+heads of families.

 Persons / Places / Events